Night sky: Future and past

 and Earth orbiting and changing orbits over time around the Sun and in the case of the Moon around Earth, appearing over time smaller by expanding its orbit, the night sky also changes over the course of the years with stars having a proper motion and changing brightness because of being variable stars, by the distance to them getting larger or other celestial events like supernovas.

-Over a timescale of tens of billions of years the night sky in the Local Group will significantly change when the coalescence of the Andromeda Galaxy and the Milky Way merge into a single elliptical galaxy.
+Over a timescale of tens of billions of years the night sky in the Local Group may significantly change if the coalescence of the Andromeda Galaxy and the Milky Way merge into a single elliptical galaxy.

 This series of photo illustrations shows the predicted merger between the Milky Way and the neighboring Andromeda Galaxy.